Managing Director, ICT Consultant and Business Advisor

 Elizabeth, South Australia

-Provided customer service and practical advice on computer hardware and software in a retail technology context.
+Provided customer service and practical advice on computer hardware, software and retail technology in a customer-facing commercial environment.

 Context

-The role gave early commercial exposure at the point where personal computing was becoming mainstream for households and small businesses.
+The role gave early commercial exposure as personal computing became mainstream for households and small businesses.
+It required translating technical enthusiasm into plain-language product advice for customers and practical support for store decision making.

 Scope

-Retail customer service, computer hardware and software advice, merchandising, sales support and product explanation.
+Retail customer service, computer hardware and software advice, computer and sound department support, merchandising, sales support, product explanation and informal technology guidance for store operations.

 Capability demonstrated